DyogenIBENS/Agora/doc/HowTo.md

 ##### Single-side junction

-This step will insert the contigs of non-robust families created above and insert them in the CARs.
+This step inserts the contigs of non-robust families created above and inserts them in the CARs.

 ```bash
 mkdir -p example/results/integrDiags/denovo-size-1.0-1.0.refine-all.extend-all.halfinsert-all